 For 30 days following the first published notice of the proceedings, requests to intervene are considered by the Commission.
 The Commission typically grants the requests on the first day of the hearing.
 The Commission staff and other intervenors begin their investigations.
 The Commission staff can request information from the utility, which it must provide.
 Advocacy staff activities may include hiring consultants, taking depositions from witnesses, limited auditing of selected utility records and gathering other data.

 The utility presents its case at a public hearing conducted by the commissioners within 90 to 120 days after the initial filing.
 These hearings generally last from three to five days.
 All witnesses are subject to cross-examination by the advocacy staff and intervenors.

 The advocate staff completes its review and develops the Commission position on various elements in the case.
 The advocate staff does not take an official position until it is ready to pre-file its own testimony.
 The advocate staff makes an independent recommendation on rates 10 days before the hearing date.
 Both the advocate staff and intervenors pre-file testimony and exhibits.

-A second set of public hearings, 120 to 165 days after the initial filing, is held for the staff and other Intervenors to present their case and to be cross-examined by the utility.
+A second set of public hearings, 120 to 165 days after the initial filing, is held for the staff and Intervenors to present their case and to be cross-examined by the utility.

 The utility files rebuttal testimony 10 days before a third set of public hearings.
-At those hearings, the utility presents its rebuttal to the staff's and other intervenors' findings.
+At those hearings, the utility presents its rebuttal to the staff's and intervenors' findings.
 This third set of public hearings is held 160 to 165 days after the initial filing.
-During this set of hearings, the Commission Staff and other intervenors cross-examine the utility.
+During this set of hearings, the Commission Staff and intervenors cross-examine the utility.

 The Commissioners take the case under advisement following the third set of public hearings.
 All parties involved-the utility, Commissioners, Commission Staff, and intervenors-review the transcript and records of the hearings and file recommendations, a proposed order and briefs.